-Didem Ekici specializes in architecture culture in the nineteenth and twentieth centuries.
+Didem Ekici specializes in architecture culture since the Enlightenment.
 Her research interests revolve around the themes of body, health, and textiles in architecture.

 Ekici received her PhD in Architectural History and Theory from the University of Michigan, Ann Arbor.
 She holds a MArch and BArch from Middle East Technical University.
 She has held research fellowships from The Wellcome Trust, The German Academic Exchange Service, The Wolfsonian-Florida International University, and The University of Michigan Institute for the Humanities.
-She is the co-editor of Healing Spaces, Modern Architecture, and the Body (Routledge, 2017) as well as the author of numerous articles on modern architecture, the healthy body culture, hygiene, asceticism, orientalism, and urban memory in the German speaking world.
+She is the co-editor of Healing Spaces, Modern Architecture, and the Body (Routledge, 2017), Housing and the City (Routledge, forthcoming in 2022), and Textile in Architecture (Routledge, under contract) as well as the author of numerous articles on modern architecture, health, materiality, hygiene, asceticism, orientalism, and urban memory.
 Ekici is a part of the Architecture, Culture and Tectonics (ACT) Research Group.

 - Ph.
 D., University of Michigan, Ann Arbor, MI, USA

 - M.A., University of Michigan, Ann Arbor, MI, USA

 - M. Arch., Middle East Technical University, Turkey

 - B.Arch., Middle East Technical University, Turkey

 Didem Ekici has taught undergraduate and graduate level design studio and courses on the history and theory of architecture.
 The recent modules she has taught include Contemporary Theories in… read more